ebarylko/cmpt-210/assignment-1/assignment-1.md

 For the pairings of the $n$ selected students and $n$ remaining students, we have that the pair (a, b) is the same as the pair (b, a).
-Since the order of the students in a pair can be swapped and and still produce the same pairing, we must divide by two in order to account for this.
+Since the order of the students in a pair can be swapped and still produce the same pairing, we must divide by two in order to account for this.

 Since this occurs for every pair of students and we have $n$ students,